The center of the BMW algebras and an Okounkov-Vershik like approach: The Affine Birman-Murakami-Wenzl algebras.

 \subsection{Symmetric Wheel Laurent polynomials}

-In this section, we develop a theory for wheel symmetric Laurent polynomials that is analogous to the case of (super)symmetric polynomials.
+In this section, we develop a theory for wheel symmetric Laurent polynomials, reminiscent to that of (super)symmetric polynomials.
 In the case of symmetric and supersymmetric polynomials, we have two standard sets of generators.
 One is given by the power sum polynomials, while the other one is a set of polynomials which are called elementary (super)symmetric polynomials.
 We give their definitions below, noting that the latter are usually defined as the coefficients of the formal power series of a rational generating function. \begin{defi} The elementary (super)symmetric polynomials in $\C[x_1,\ldots,x_n]^{S_n} $ (respectively in $\C[x_1,\ldots,x_{2n-1},x_{2n}]^{S_n}$), denoted by ($l_k$) $e_k$, for $k\in \N$ are given as the coefficient of $T^k$ in the formal power series expansion of the following generating functions:

 \end{defi} \begin{rem} The definition of the elementary symmetric polynomials we are using is not standard here. \end{rem} The above rational functions have a formal power series expansion, since their constant coefficient is non-zero and equal to $1$.
 We also note that the set of elementary symmetric polynomials is finite while the corresponding set of elementary supersymmetric polynomials is infinite. \begin{rem} The above polynomials are of great importance in the theory of (super)symmetric polynomials for two reasons. \begin{enumerate} \item They are defined by a generating function which is a rational function in $T$, making them easy to manipulate algebraically.
 The information of the entire family is packed in a simple rational function. \item They generate (super)symmetric polynomials. \end{enumerate} \end{rem} \begin{thm}\cite{sspolys} The set of (super)symmetric polynomials is generated both by the set of power sum (super)symmetric polynomials and the elementary (super)symmetric polynomials. \end{thm} Let us turn our attention back to the algebra of wheel symmetric Laurent polynomials $C$ from \cref{cenafbmw}.
 Notice that $C$ is exactly the multiplicative analogue of the subalgebra of symmetric polynomials $f\in \C[x_1,\ldots,x_n]^{S_n}$, satisfying the condition $f(x_1,-x_1,\ldots,x_n)=f(0,0,\ldots,x_n)$ which Nazarov in \cite{Naz} proved to be the center of the Brauer algebras $\Br_n(\delta)$ for high enough $\delta\in \Z$ as well as the type B parameters fitting in the semisimplicity parameters of $\Br_n(\delta)$. \begin{defi} Define the set of elementary symmetric wheel Laurent polynomials in $C$ (elementary wheel polynomials) to be the family $\{w_k \; | \; k\in \N\}\subseteq \C[x_1^{\pm 1},\ldots,x_n^{\pm 1}]$, where $w_n$ is given as the coefficient of $T^n$ in the formal power series expansion of the following generating function